Skip to Main Content

 Nationally, the bars that occupy this position most clearly tend to share a few characteristics: a focused rather than exhaustive drinks list, staff who can talk about what they are serving without performing expertise, and a room that does not require the guest to work very hard to feel comfortable.
 Kumiko in Chicago operates at a different price point and formality level but demonstrates the principle: a room and a program that cohere, so that the experience of being there feels considered rather than assembled.
 Jewel of the South in New Orleans does something similar within the specific idiom of that city's cocktail history.

-For Somerville, the peer set is more local and the stakes are correspondingly different.
+For Somerville, the comparable set is more local and the stakes are correspondingly different.
 The neighbourhood does not have the same concentration of program-driven cocktail bars as a place like New York's lower Manhattan, where Superbueno operates in a dense competitive field.
 In Somerville, being the bar that a specific kind of guest returns to on a regular basis carries its own value, and the atmosphere is what drives that return.

 The Drinks: What the Format Implies